Who I Work With

 Same Knowledge · Zero Institutional Risk · Strictly Confidential

-01 · Physicians
+01 · Health Care Practitioners

-Before a report is filed your options are broader.
+Privileging actions, institutional investigations, employment matters, and NPDB exposure — before a report is filed your options are broader.
 Afterward they are not.
 Speak with someone who has been on both sides of that process.

 02 · Medical Executive Committees